apache/flink-training/ride-cleansing/README.md

 ### Input Data

-This series of exercises is based a stream of `TaxiRide` events, as described in [Using the Taxi Data Streams](../README.md#using-the-taxi-data-streams).
+This exercise is based on a stream of `TaxiRide` events, as described in [Using the Taxi Data Streams](../README.md#using-the-taxi-data-streams).

 ### Expected Output